rl-institut/open_plan/docs/model/limitations.rst

 :Reason:

-Since there is no feed-in-tariff to benefit from, the MVS randomly distributes the excess energy between the feed-in and excess sinks.
+Since there is no feed-in-tariff to benefit from, the open_plan tool randomly distributes the excess energy between the feed-in and excess sinks.
 As such, the distribution of excess energy changes when running several simulations for the same input files.

 :Implications: